tanpv/minimal-mistakes/2017-10-17-scrapy-tutorial.md

 - From `shell` typing in `response.text` , this command showup whole HTML source code for this page.

 ### Extract data from `Response` object

+The main thing we need to tell to Scrapy is how to extract data from `response` object.
+Have 2 way to extract data, using `css selector` or `xpath` .
+In this tutorial we will use `css selector`.

+From Chrome browser, open url  https://www.reddit.com/r/funny/ , move your mouse above one of title , right click and select `inspect`